mikeal/CADB/README.md

 "Content address" means that data is keyed by a hash digest.

 CADB is a single file database for storing content addressed block data.
-You can think of it like a key/value store where the keys **MUST** be hash digests of a sufficient length and the value is arbitrary binary data.
+You can think of it like a key/value store where the keys **MUST** be hash digests, of a sufficient length and security, and the value is arbitrary binary data.

 CADB is a special B+ tree which is both sorted and balanced using hash digests.
 The keys (digests) are